-While the cross-listing literature assesses the benefits of listing in a stronger legal and regulatory environment, this paper seeks supporting evidence in the opposite direction, choosing a less demanding environment that benefits managers and insiders at the expense of ordinary shareholders.
+While the cross-listing literature assesses the benefits of listing in a stronger legal and regulatory environment, this paper seeks supporting evidence of the opposite direction, that is, when a firm chooses a less demanding environment that can benefit managers and insiders at the expense of ordinary shareholders.
 In particular, we evaluate firms that select an alternative legal and regulatory system by incorporating in an offshore financial center (OFC).
 Jurisdictions ranging from city-states to tiny island dependencies structure their legal and regulatory regimes to encourage many financial activities including incorporation of foreign firms (Lane and Milesi-Ferretti, 2010).
 Places like Bermuda, the British Virgin Islands, and the Cayman Islands compete with larger capital markets and can offer low-cost, efficient legal conditions that can enhance firm value and pressure other jurisdictions to improve (Morriss, 2010).
 At the same time, OFCs have been accused of enabling mis-management and expropriation by self-serving corporate managers or controlling owners, in addition to tax evasion, accounting opacity and other questionable or illegal behavior (Mendis, Suss, Williams, and Mendis, 2002; Zoromé, 2007).4